pelowso/getting_and_cleaning_data_assignment_4/CodeBook.md

 Only the measurements on the mean (containing *mean()*) and standard deviation (containing *std()*) from the source data set are provided in the new one.
 Their names are also modified for clarity and standarization, removing all parentheses and hyphens.
 Dimensions of the modified data set are **10.299. rows and 69 columns**.

-### Variables included in the modified data set
+### Variables included in the modified data set:

 Newly added:
 * *dataset*: *training* or *test* datasets
 * *subject*: subject number for both training and test data sets
 * *activity*: activity label

-Measumentes from the source data set:
+Measurements from the source data set:
 * *tBodyAcc_mean_X*
 * *tBodyAcc_mean_Y*
 * *tBodyAcc_mean_Z*